TheOliver/PersonalIoT/README.md

 I am using 3 raspberry pi.
 - The 1rst one is called ONE.
 It hosts the wifi using RaspAp.
 - The second one is called HOST.
-It hosts several docker containers that makes the system works (it is the big blue BOX in the Architecture). it hosts: influxdb, chronograf and the MQTT broker, which are all pulled from docker hub
+It hosts several docker containers that makes the system works (it is the big blue BOX in the "Global configuration"). it hosts: influxdb, chronograf and the MQTT broker, which are all pulled from docker hub
 - The third one is called THIRD.
 It is connected to sensors using I2C connection with a raspberry pi